 Western Samoa is a country with 2 main islands, Upolu and Savaii.
-It’s on the Pacific Ocean, and it’s part of Polynesia.
+It’s on the Pacific Ocean, and it’s part of Polynesia and heaven on earth.

 It’s famous for its pristine beaches, forests, and waterfalls.
 Being a popular tropical destination for New-Zealanders, we had to go check it for ourselves!
 This post is about the main island, Upolu.